Concept and Contents

 For any questions on the processing of your personal data or on your rights under data protection law, please contact:

 Datenschutz der Institut für Klinische Krebsforschung IKF GmbH (Data Protection Office)

-The A&A Arbeitsschutz GmbH (ds-beauftragter(at)aa-arbeitsschutz.de) will be carrying out the DPO duties on behalf of the Institut für Klinische Krebsforschung IKF GmbH.
+The AGOR AG (datenschutzbeauftragter (a) ikf-khnw.de) will be carrying out the DPO duties on behalf of the Institut für Klinische Krebsforschung IKF GmbH.